12 Winning eCommerce Strategies For Increasing Your Sales in 2024

 An easy way to do this is retargeting relevant content on your customer’s feed or search results, based on their previous actions on your website.

-Retargeting helps to reach the potential customers, who didn’t convert yet.
+Retargeting helps to reach potential customers, who didn’t convert yet.

 This is usually done with the help of specific URLs and in retail this enables you to track certain products or product categories.
 But what if you could do more?